turingschool/frontend-lightning-talks/schedule-1811.md

 24. Jonathan - Breaking the problem down + best pseudo coding practices
 25. WTF Webpack?
 And why do I care?
 26. Liz - CSS Styleguides
-27. Linters - what, why, how, types?
+27. Kelly: Linters - what, why, how, types?
 28. Kim - Take your `git` foo to the next level
 29. Mason - Algorithms or die - top algorithms programmers should know
 30. Tim Miller - Hacking the FE interview